Mercury and Argus

 This scene is taken from Ovid’s Metamorphoses.
 One of Jupiter’s many loves was Io, a princess of Argos.
 When this was discovered by his wife, Juno, she turned Io into a white heifer, and handed the animal over to the hundred-eyed giant, Argus, to guard.
 Mercury was sent by Jupiter to kill the giant, which he did after first lulling him to sleep with music.

-Oil painting on canvas, Mercury and Argus, circle of Pier Francesco Mola (Coldrerio 1612 – Rome 1666) , late 17th century.
+Oil painting on canvas, Mercury and Argus, circle of Pier Francesco Mola (Coldrerio 1612 – Rome 1666), late 17th century.
 The red-and-white draped figure of Mercury, winged hat on head, sits poised to play his pipe.
-A bearded old man reclines on the left, with Io, transformed into a white heifer cow, to the far left.
+A bearded old man, Argus reclines on the left, with Io, transformed into a white heifer cow, to the far left.
 Io was a princess from Argos, whom Juno was jealous of because she was loved by Jupiter.

 Marked, on reverse of canvas: Sabine, Lady Winn, née d'Hervart, 1764; purchased by the National Trust by private treaty sale from Lord St Oswald in 2010